Getting a GED in Arkansas

 More than 50 official GED testing sites are available in Arkansas, and they are accessible to residents of any county in the state.
-The GED test in Arkansas is administered by the Arkansas Department of Career Education (ace.arkansas.gov).
-GED preparation programs are also widely available through testing centers, community centers, colleges and other schools.
+The GED test in Arkansas is administered by the Arkansas Department of Career Education.
+GED preparation programs are also widely available through testing centers, community centers, colleges, and other schools.

 Before being eligible to take the GED test in Arkansas, candidates must take and pass the Official GED Ready Test.
-These practice tests are administered at approved GED testing centers and adult education centers throughout Arkansas.
-Programs that help individuals prepare for the practice tests and GED test are also available through adult education centers, community centers, colleges and school districts around Arkansas.
+This practice test is administered at approved GED testing centers and adult education centers throughout Arkansas.
+Programs that help individuals prepare for the practice tests and GED test are also available through adult education centers, community centers, colleges, and school districts around Arkansas.
 These programs help prospective GED test takers determine if more focused help is needed in certain subject areas.
 Individuals can also find additional GED instructional materials at bookstores or libraries.

-Starting in 2014, the GED certificate is awarded based on the results of four test sections: language arts, mathematics, social studies and science.
-Candidates may take the Arkansas GED in English, Spanish or French.
-As of 2014, individuals may only take the exam on a computer.
-In Arkansas, candidates may repeat the GED exam up to three times in one calendar year until they achieve a passing score.
-Each Arkansas GED test is scored on a scale ranging from 100-200; the overall combined score for all sections must be at least 600, and individual section scores must not fall below 150.
+The GED test consists of four different tests: the Reasoning Through Language Arts test, the Mathematical Reasoning test, the Social Studies test, and the Science test.
+Candidates may take the Arkansas GED in English or Spanish.
+Candidates may repeat the GED exam up to three times in one calendar year until they achieve a passing score.
+Each Arkansas GED test is scored on a scale ranging from 100 to 200.
+The overall combined score for all sections must be at least 600, and individual section scores must not fall below 150.